scm-lopez/PLAMS/doc/source/intro.rst

 Therefore some readers will find some parts trivial and redundant, while for others some parts will appear mysterious and incomprehensible.
 Please do not get discouraged by this fact, reading and understanding every single line of this document is not necessary for the majority of users.

-The following special text formatting appears within this document:
+The following special boxes appear within this documentation:

 .. note::